ramancodians/smart_home/README.md

 The [mobile application](https://github.com/Introvertuous/smart_home/tree/master/mobile) deals with module configuration, simplistic system interfacing, and acts as a module itself.

-Lastly the [web application](https://github.com/Introvertuous/smart_home/tree/master/web) will act as an administration / commander center for the entire system.
+Lastly the [web application](https://github.com/Introvertuous/smart_home/tree/master/web) will act as an administration / command center for the entire system.

 ## Demonstration [TODO]